So, you’ve decided to start a blog. Congratulations! Blogging is an excellent way to promote yourself (or your brand) and share your expertise.

 Baby food recipes—like the ones offered by Michele Olivier on Baby FoodE—are very popular with new parents.
-The success of Olivier’s blog led her to publish three books and numerous eBooks, highlighting the demand for her quality content.
+The success of Olivier’s blog led her to publish three books and numerous eBooks, highlighting the demand for her ultra-niche content about baby food.

 Gardening often means much more than raising food or flowers.
 People who don’t have a lot of space in their home might want to read a blog on kitchen garden tips.
 Those who enjoy the aesthetic appeal of a garden might be drawn to a blog on rock garden design.